Samonto-Karmaker/TumiNol-Backend/README.md

 - Update thumbnail
 - Get individual, all and owner videos with sorting and pagination
 - Search, update, delete, and manage videos
+- Like management

 ### Planned Features
-- Comment and like management
+- Comment management
 - Playlist management

 ## Installation